davefm95/aalx-system_engineering-devops/0x00-shell_basics/README.md

 5.The 4-listmorefiles script displays current directory contents, including hidden files (starting with .), using the long format
-6.The 5-listfilesdigitonly script displays all user and group ids of all files, including hidden files, in long format 7.The 6-firstdirectory script creates a directory in /tmp
+6.The 5-listfilesdigitonly script displays all user and group ids of all files, including hidden files, in long format 7.The 6-firstdirectory script creates a directory in /tmp 8.The 7-movethatfile script moves the file betty in /tmp to /tmp/my_first_directory